IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ```

 ### Delete schedule
-Once we have recieved a few readings we can then remove the schedule:
+Once we have received a few readings we can then remove the schedule:
 ```bash
 ./remove_schedule.sh
 ```